Documentation of the BYU-MERS "SIR" image format

 The origin of the images are in the displayed lower left corner.
 The earth

-The standard sir format supports a variety of image projections including:
+The new version of the standard sir format supports a variety of image projections including:

 (though typically images are produced in only one projection)

 - Two different types of Lambert equal-area projections which can be use in both non-polar

 - EASE grid polar projection with various resolutions

 - EASE2 grid polar projection with various resolutions